CorneliusMa/SilkSpawners_v2/CONTRIBUTING.md

 Thank you for being interested in contributing to SilkSpawners.
 Please make sure to read the guidelines below.

+## Translations

+We will not accept pull requests adding translations.
+Please use our Crowdin [translation program](https://crowdin.com/project/silkspawners/de).

 ## Pull Requests

 We will often add small changes to your pull request directly before merging it.
 These changes may range from formatting, slight refactoring where necessary to more advanced additions.